 We have been thoughtfully considering the idea of an option exchange since 2021.
 We began internal discussions to consider various ways to better retain and incentivize employees to accelerate development activities for the organization.
 In early 2021, we began discussions with our compensation consultant, Coda Advisors, LLC, or Coda, to evaluate the equity compensation alternatives available to us to better incentivise and retain staff.
 At that time the compensation committee considered seeking shareholder approval to increase the ordinary shares available for issuance under our 2018 Plan.
 In connection with such consideration, the compensation committee reviewed a report prepared by Coda, analysing the level of equity ownership of senior executives based on ordinary shares owned outright and outstanding equity awards granted as a percentage of total ordinary shares outstanding.
 Competitive data was taken from a thirty-company peer group of pharmaceutical and biotechnology companies.
-The peer group was selected by the compensation account the Dusiness focus, financial profile and stage of development of each company.
+The peer group was selected by the compensation committee in consultation with Coda from a group of companies similar to us taking into account the business focus, financial profile and stage of development of each company.
 The Company ranked below the 25th percentile in competitive ownership percentage when compared to peers.
-Coda and the compensation committee also considered the potential dilutive effect on the percentage ownership by senior executives and employees of (i) outstanding awards; and (ii) total ordinary shares available for issuance by the Company under the

-2018 Plan.
-The Company's employees ranked below the 25th percentile in potential dilution when considering the dilutive effect of outstanding awards and when considering the dilutive effect of ordinary shares available for issuance under the 2018 Plan.
-As a result of these analyses and recognizing that our ability to granshare options and other equity-based awards in line with our competitors helps us to attract, retain and motivate our employees including our executive officers, the compensation committee recommended that the board of directors increase the number of ordinary shares available for issuance under the 2018 Plan at the time, and conditional upon approval of such increase, to grant to employees share options to purchase 1,926,000 ordinary shares, including the grant of share options to purchase 5,280,000 ordinary shares to Mr. Fishman, and the grant of share options to purchase 1,936,000 ordinary shares to Ms. Matthews, to bring the Company closer to the median ofts peers.
+Coda and the compensation committee also considered the potential dilutive effect on the percentage ownership by senior executives and employees of (i) outstanding awards; and (ii) total ordinary shares available for issuance by the Company under the 2018 Plan.
+The Company's employees ranked below the 25th percentile in potential dilution when considering the dilutive effect of ordinary shares available for issuance by the Company under the 2018 Plan.
+The Company's hares available for issuance by the company and the considering the dilutive effect of ordinary shares available for issuance to a stage of the outstanding awards; and (ii) total ordinary shares available for issuance by the company under the 2018 under the 2018 Plan.
+As a result of these analyses and recognizing that our ability to grant share options and other equity-based awards in line with our competitors helps us to attract, retain and motivate our employees including our executive officers, the compensation committee recommended that the board of directors increase the number of ordinary shares available for issuance under the 2018 Plan at the time, and conditional upon approval of such increase, to grant to employees share options to purchase 13,200,000 ordinary shares, including the grant of share options to purchase 5,280,000 ordinary shares to Mr. Fishman, and the grant of share options to purchase 1,936,000 ordinary shares to Ms. Matthews, to bring the Company closer to the median of its peers.
 The exercise price per share was to be the closing price of our ordinary shares on the Nasdaq Capital Market on the date of grant.
 The share options were granted on June 23, 2021, following shareholder approval of the increase in shares available for issuance under the 2018 Plan, with an exercise price of \$2.01.